vineetkumarJCU/cp1404practicals/README.md

 # CP1404 Practicals

 ## Weekly Practicals for CP1404: Programming 2
-This repository contains all practical exercises completed by Vineet Kumar I am a 4th year student at James Cook University studying Bachelor of Electrical and Electronics Engineering and Bachelor of Information Technology
+This repository contains all practical exercises completed by Vineet Kumar.
+I am a 4th year student at James Cook University studying Bachelor of Electrical and Electronics Engineering and Bachelor of Information Technology.
 This subject demonstrates skills in clean coding by using Python.

 ---